someobserver/recurgence/README.md

 Our civilization generates more complexity than its inherited structures can metabolize into shared meaning.
 More of it every day.

-That manifests in out-of-control inboxes, strained relationships, political polarization, conspiracy theories, market instability, international tensions,and top-down institutional collapse.
+That manifests in out-of-control inboxes, strained relationships, political polarization, conspiracy theories, market instability, international tensions, and top-down institutional collapse.

 **None of these are separate crises; they're all symptoms of semantic overload.** But every phase transition is also an opportunity for higher-order coherence to emerge.